APTrust/userguide/docs/glossary.md

 A collection of generic files logically grouped into a single unit.
 An intellectual object typically consists of the payload files and tag files submitted in a bag.

-## Pharos
+## Registry

-Pharos is the searchable online registry that keeps track of everything you've deposited in APTrust.
+Registry is the searchable online registry that keeps track of everything you've deposited in APTrust.
 It includes a web UI and a REST API that enable you to do the following:

 * See what items you've deposited
 * Search for items by object name, file name, and a number of other attributes